 The National Association of Anorexia Nervosa and Associated Disorders is a non-profit dedicated to the prevention and alleviation of eating disorders since 1976.
 ANAD Groups advocate for the development of healthy attitudes, bodies and behaviors.
 ANAD promotes eating disorder awareness, preventiona and recovery through supporting, educating and connecting individuals, familes and professionals.
 ANAD Groups at Midtown Psychotherapy are provided as a community resource free of charge to attendees.

 If you are interested in attending a group, please call the Facilitator ahead to RSVP before your first group and for additional information and/or details.

 ANAD for Teens (ages 13-19) 7 - 8 PM

 ANAD for Friends & Family 7 - 8 PM

 DBT COPING SKILLS

-Appropriate for adult individuals struggling with anxiety or panic, depression, anger, maintaining cessation from substances, eating disorder behavior, chaotic relationships, self-harm, difficulty coping with history of trauma, and emotional dysregulation.
+Appropriate for adult individuals (Ages 18 and up) struggling with anxiety or panic, depression, anger, maintaining cessation from substances, eating disorder behavior, chaotic relationships, self-harm, difficulty coping with history of trauma, and emotional dysregulation.
 DBT Skills group is a closed group with a specific cycle for start and end dates.
-To interview for the next group cycle, set up an appointment with Laura Knox.
+To interview for the next group cycle, set up an appointment with Shaina.